ManimCommunity/manim/docs/source/contributing/docs/types.rst

    if TYPE_CHECKING:
        from manim.utils.color import ParsableManimColor

-   # typehint stuff with ParsableManimColor
+   # type hint stuff with ParsableManimColor

 Béziers
 -------
-Manim internally represents a ``Mobject`` by a collection of points.
-These points represent Bézier curves, which are a way of representing a curve using a sequence of points.
+Manim internally represents a :class:`.Mobject` by a collection of points.
+In the case of :class:`.VMobject`, the most commonly used subclass of :class:`.Mobject`, these points represent Bézier curves, which are a way of representing a curve using a sequence of points.

 .. note::